Safe Reinforcement Learning with Nonlinear Dynamics via Model Predictive Shielding: Experiments

-\textbf{Results.} In Figure~\ref{fig:expperf} (left, middle), we show the reward achieved for both dynamical systems and their respective modifications.
-The reward shown is the actual performance---$z$ for cart-pole (i.e., distance traveled by the cart), and $x$ for the bicycle (i.e., distance traveled towards the target)---rather than the shaped reward used to learn $\hat{\pi}$.
-We also show the safety probability---i.e., the probability that a random state visited during a random rollout is safe.
-We show results for (i) $\hat{\pi}$ (``No Shield''), (ii) $\pi_{\text{shield}}$ without $\pi_{\text{rec}}$---i.e., using $T=0$ (``No Recovery''), and (iii) $\pi_{\text{shield}}$ using $T=100$ (``Ours'').
+We consider both the reward and safety probability.
+First, the reward is the total distance $z$ traveled by the cart; higher is better.
+Second, the safety probability is the probability that a uniformly random state visited during a randomly sampled rollout is safe (i.e., $x\in\X_{\text{safe}}$).

-All of our shielded policies (i.e., both $T=0$ and $T=100$) achieve perfect safety.
-The learned policy $\hat{\pi}$ achieves good safety probability ($1.0$ for cart-pole, $0.97$ for bicycle) on the original environments.
-However, as expected, it performs very poorly on the modified environments ($0.45$ on cart-pole, $0.42$ on bicycle), since it was not trained to account for these modifications.
-While our shielded policy (with $T=100$) achieves somewhat reduced reward compared to $\hat{\pi}$, it always achieves perfect safety.